jenhakk/react-weather-app/README.md

 ## 3. Search field

-We want to have a search field for user to type the city they want to check the current weather.
-When user presses Enter, `search` event invokes and with fetch we get city’s **location key** from AccuWeather APi.
-Then that location key is being used in next fetch to get current conditions of that city.
+We want to have a search field for the user to type the city they want to check the current weather.
+When user presses **Enter**, `search` event invokes and with `fetch` we get city’s **location key** from AccuWeather APi.
+Then that location key is being used in next fetch to get **current conditions** of that city.

 Let’s create all necessary states inside function App: